Sumgait: Administrative divisions

 The municipality of Sumgait consists of the city of Sumgait and the municipalities of Jorat and Haji Zeynalabdin.
 Executive power in the city is held by the mayor, presently Zakir Ferejov.

 Demographics

-According to the State Statistics Committee, as of 2018, the population of city was 341,200 people, having increased by 84,500 (about 33 percent) from 256,700 peple in 2000.
+According to the State Statistics Committee, as of 2018, the population of city was 341,200 people, having increased by 84,500 (about 33 percent) from 256,700 people in 2000.
 The population consists of 168,300 men and 172,900 women.
 More than 23 percent of the population consists of young people and teenagers aged 14–29.

 Ethnic composition

 Azerbaijanis comprise 85% of the population, Talysh 5%, Lezgins 5%, Russians 2%, Turkish 1%, and others 2%.
 Prior to February 1988, Sumgait was home to 20,000 Armenians, who were displaced as a result of the Sumgait pogrom.

 Religion

 Sumgait did not have a mosque until after the collapse of the Soviet Union.
 In the 2010s, the city emerged as a center for Salafism in Azerbaijan, a form of Sunni Islam that advocates a return to Islam's earliest practices.
-The Syrian Civil War and emergence of ISIL forced authorities to take action on crackdown of perceived religious radicals in Sumgait.
+The Syrian Civil War and emergence of ISIL forced authorities to crack down on perceived religious radicals in Sumgait.